 The last thing the Impact want to do right now is discard another coach, especially after giving Klopas a strong vote of confidence only two weeks ago.
 According to a source with close ties to the club, Saputo wasn’t implying a coaching or staff change with his tweet, but changes to the roster.
 The trouble is that some players are starting to lose confidence in Klopas.

-Other sources informed Goal Canada this week that a few starting players are even prepared to let some games drop so as to force the hand of upper management to do away with Klopas.
+Other sources informed Goal Canada this week that a few starting players are even prepared to let some games drop if it can force the hand of upper management to do away with Klopas.
 If the Impact continue to lose and the situation inside the locker room continues to deteriorate, they might not have much of a choice, even if, for the most part, Klopas isn’t to blame.

 Firing a third coach in as many seasons would certainly reflect badly on sporting director Nick De Santis, whose public esteem seems to be reaching new lows by the week.